Outgoing

 - Crediting on the basis of the application for preliminary examination is the quickest way.
 To do this, you can use the crediting form provided on the Examination Office website for the crediting of coursework and examinations completed as part of your studies abroad.

-In this case, processing will take longer, as the technical examination of the acquired competencies and the comparison with the corresponding module descriptions of the degree program is time-consuming.
+In this case, processing will take longer, as the technical examination of the acquired competences and the comparison with the corresponding module descriptions of the degree program is time-consuming.

 For further questions please contact our staff!